ai-robotics-estonia/2024_Validation_AI_Robot_Production_Aktaprint/README.md

 - The rule for evaluating the optimality of the production process model.

 ### AI Technologies
-*Please describe and justify the use of selected AI technologies.*

 - We are dealing with an optimization problem where we are trying to minimize the cost of the process.
 A Brute Force algorithm is too slow, so heuristic optimization algorithms must be used.
 Optimized solutions are sets of bows assembled from input sheets.
 Elementary operations are used for assembly:
   - Merging leaves into one bow.
   - Making multiple copies of the same page, resulting in a larger bow.